Britain's Sikhs reeling from Wisconsin attack

 "It's just devastating," Ranjit Kaur, a Sikh mother of four, said as she reclined on the floor of one of Europe's biggest Sikh temples, known as Gurdwara Sri Guru Singh Sabha, located in the ethnically mixed suburb of Southall in west London.

 "Since 9/11 there is just no awareness as to who we are.
-Somehow people categorise us as Muslims, or radical Muslims.
-(My neighbours) here are a bit confused.
+Somehow people categorize us as Muslims, or radical Muslims.
+(My neighbors) here are a bit confused.
 A lot of them would come up and ask: 'Are you Muslim?'"

-The confusion itself does not bother Kaur and other community members in Southall, where many spoke warmly about their Muslim neighbours and emphasised that a similar attack against a mosque would have been equally devastating.
+The confusion itself does not bother Kaur and other community members in Southall, where many spoke warmly about their Muslim neighbors and emphasized that a similar attack against a mosque would have been equally devastating.

 But the Wisconsin massacre still sent a chill through the community where exactly a year ago a wave of violent riots in London prompted Sikh men to grab their ceremonial swords to protect their property and temples.